adduc/exercise-comparing-ndjson-and-json/README.md

 # Exercise: Profiling memory usage parsing NDJSON and JSON

-This exercise demos how NDJSON consumes less memory than JSON to parse large payloads, even when the entire payload is already in memory.
+This exercise shows how NDJSON streaming can be used to consume less memory in the browser than JSON for parsing large payloads.

 ## Benchmarks